 And here we are today.
 First, the COVID19 pandemic hit and stopped social life in its tracks, driving us to hide in our homes and forcing us to live on the internet, a place that over the years has become a haven for a host of nefarious operators with fraudulent intent or for spreading lies and fictions to accomplish things like getting Donald Trump elected President of the United States.
 Second, the pandemic quickly created conditions of unemployment that surpassed the Great Depression.
-And, third, police and white civilian killings of African Americans culminating in the grotesque video taken by a brave 17-year-old girl through which the nation watched the nine-minute agonizing “wasting” of an honorable man’s life led to an explosion of civil unrest that has spread across the country.
+And, third, police and white civilian killings of African Americans led to an explosion of civil unrest that has spread across the country.
+What kicked this eruption off was a grotesque video taken by a very brave, steady 17-year-old girl that rubbed into the nation’s face the nine-minute agonizing “wasting” of an honorable man’s life by a clearly sociopathic cop.
 This all happened in a matter of a couple months.

 The civil unrest is still spreading.
 While Donald Trump is acting more and more like a tyrant cornered in his palace.
 He’d like the 82nd Airborne and, perhaps, his own palace guard of uniformed psychopaths and 2nd Amendment militants to break up the protesting.
 There’s a genre of Latin American tyrant novel devoted to exactly this kind of man; all the so-called Boom Writers felt obligated to write one.
 Some of the greats are The Autumn of the Patriarch by Gabriel Garcia Marquez (Colombia), I The Supreme by Augusto Roa Bastos (Paraguay), The Peron Novel by Tomas Eloy Martinez (Argentina) and El Senor Presidente by Miguel Angel Asturias (Guatemala).